Dave Mann — bio

 (Apologetics and strategy — as it’s a vital yet neglected topic)

-Again — while this isn’t a strategic leadership session, it’s an essential topic that is too-rarely articulated simply and concisely as a whole.
-So — here’s the option of a fast-moving (one hour) overview of the logical through process through science, philosophy, history, textual criticism, Biblical study and experience that together paint a picture of why Christians not only believe in intelligent God exists, but also that he has intentionally sought to reveal himself to us through Jesus.
-(Resource: Future resource planned).
+A fast-moving (one hour) overview of the logical through process through science, philosophy, history, textual criticism, Biblical study and experience that together paint a picture of why Christians not only believe in intelligent God exists, but also that he has intentionally sought to reveal himself to us through Jesus.
+(Resource: WhyChristiansBelieve.nz).
+Alternatively, a look at any one of the 7 topics in this series.